python/devguide/garbage_collector.rst

 original list and its ``gc_refs`` field is set to 1 so that if the GC visits it again, it will know that it's reachable.
-To avoid visiting an object twice, the GC marks all objects that have already been visited once (by unsetting the ``PREV_MASK_COLLECTING`` flag) so that if an object that has already been processed is referred by some other object, the GC does not process it twice.
+To avoid visiting an object twice, the GC marks all objects that have already been visited once (by unsetting the ``PREV_MASK_COLLECTING`` flag) so that if an object that has already been processed is referenced by some other object, the GC does not process it twice.

 .. figure:: images/python-cyclic-gc-5-new-page.png